DylanNeese/Running-Club-Final-Project/MERMAID.md

 ### Database Design Description

-The database for Foresters Give is built around three normalized entities: `member`, `project`, and `donation`.
+The database for the Greenwood Road Runners is built around three normalized entities: 'Members' , 'Races' , and 'RaceResults'.
 Each table stores a focused set of information.
-Members represent students, faculty, or alumni who participate in donating; projects represent fundraising goals or service initiatives; donations link the two together.
+Members represent individuals in the running club; races represent official events the club participates in or hosts; race results link the two together.
 Keeping these entities separate avoids repeating information and makes the structure easier to maintain.

-During normalization, one major decision was not to copy member names or project names into the donation table.
-Instead, the donation table stores only foreign keys (mid, pid) and donation-specific details, such as amount and date.
-This avoids update anomalies—for example, a member changing their email should update one row, not dozens.
+During normalization, one major decision was not to copy member names or race names into the RaceResults table.
+Instead, the RaceResults table stores only foreign keys (member_id, race_id) along with performance-specific details, such as finish time and placements.
+This prevents update anomalies—for example, a member updating their last name should only update one row, not hundreds.
 All fields in each table depend only on the primary key, meaning the design satisfies 3rd Normal Form.

-Another design choice was to include a simple status code in the project table rather than placing statuses into a separate lookup table.
-Since Foresters Give only requires a few basic statuses (such as planned, active, and closed), keeping the field within the project table is both practical and easy for new database students to understand.
-If needed in the future, this could be expanded into a separate status table.
+Another design choice was to keep race distance and race date directly in the Races table, rather than breaking them into lookup tables.
+Since the club works with a manageable number of events each year, keeping race information in a single table is practical and easy for new database users to understand.
+If needed in the future, this could be expanded to include course difficulty, terrain type, or certification status.

-`member`
+'Members'
-The member table stores the personal and contact information for each person who donates to Foresters Give.
-It acts as the source of truth for names, email addresses, and demographics.
-All donations must connect back to a member in this table.
+The Members table stores personal and contact information for each club member.
+It acts as the source of truth for names, demographics, and join dates.
+All race performances must connect back to a member stored in this table.

-`project`
+'Races'
-The project table represents each fundraising project or initiative supported by Foresters Give.
-It contains the project's name, description, fundraising goal, start and end dates, and current status.
-It lets staff track what projects exist and how active they are.
+The Races table represents each official running event.
+It contains the race name, date, location, and distance.
+This table allows staff to track the club’s race calendar and view which events members have completed.

-`donation`
+'RaceResults'
-The donation table records each individual donation made by a member to a project.
-It stores the amount, date, payment method, and any notes.
-This table is central to all reporting, since totals and summaries come from aggregating donation rows.
+The RaceResults table records each member’s performance in a specific race.
+It stores the finish time, overall placement, and age-group placement.
+This table is essential for club reporting, including leaderboards, personal records, and historical performance analysis.

 ---

 ## Create Tables

-The following SQL creates the `member`, `project`, and `donation` tables in the current database.
+The following SQL creates the 'Members' , 'Races' , and 'RaceResults' tables in the current database.
 Note that it does not create a database, only the tables.

 ```sql